Website translation

 Fresh ideas could help drive more organic traffic and if your new content is better than theirs, you have a chance to outrank them.

 Market research will help you assess your opportunities.
-There’s also a way to find out what shows up on a specific country’s Google search results, which will give you insight into the kind of content you’re up against.
+There’s also a way to find out what shows up on a specific country’s Google search results, giving you insight into the kind of content you’re up against.
 Don’t worry – we’ve got you covered with our guide on seeing multi-location search results

 Search engines

 You’ll also want to look closely at which search engines are important in your target market.
-While Google has the market share for search, different regions may have search engines that have a strong specific country presence.
+While Google has the market share for search, different regions may have search engines with a strong specific country presence.

-To reach customers in China, for example, you’ll need to rank well in Baidu.
-South Koreans use Naver, and in Russia it’s Yandex.
+To reach customers in China, for example, you’ll need to rank well in Baidu rather than Google.
+South Koreans use Naver, and in Russia, you'd need to optimize for Yandex.
 Each of these search engines will have slightly different algorithms, so you’ll want to find out how they work and find out what their ranking factors are.

 Link building

 Finally, you’ll also need a link-building strategy that works in your target market.
-In order to optimize your global SEO strategy, you need to obtain backlinks from sites that have a high authority rating for a particular region, language, and/or search engine.
+To optimize your global SEO strategy, you need to obtain backlinks from sites with a high authority rating for a particular region, language, and/or search engine.
 This means you’ll need to do some research to find which directories, publications, or websites will provide you with the best backlink opportunities.

 Keyword Research for Global SEO Strategy

-You’ll want keywords that have a high enough search volume to get you sufficient traffic, but that aren’t so competitive that you won’t be able to get a ranking for them and waste your SEO efforts.
+You’ll need keywords with a high enough search volume to get you sufficient traffic, but that aren’t so competitive that you won’t be able to get a ranking for them and waste your SEO efforts.

 As with all types of SEO, you want to consider keyword placement in your content.
 Keywords that are strategically placed in the page title, page descriptions, alt text, anchor text, and header text sections will usually boost the SEO rank of that page more than keywords that are written in plain text.